Pruthviraj7/Mobile-Ecommerce/README.md

 - Basic knowledge of HTML, CSS, PHP, and MySQL
 - Web server environment (e.g., XAMPP, WAMP, or similar) for running PHP scripts and MySQL database

-## Resources:
-- [Link to the course/tutorial]

-## License:
-This project is licensed under the [License Name].
-See the LICENSE file for details.